The Behavioral Dimensions of Borderline Disorder

 Dissociative Symptoms: Dissociative Symptoms are marked by periods of time where you cannot remember what you said or did.
 They can be so severe that the person actually splits off part of their thinking, feeling and behavior and temporarily creates one or more separate personalities.
 When this occurs it is referred to as multiple personality disorder.
 Multiple personality disorder presents in an unknown but small percentage of those with Borderline Disorder.

-Magical Thinking: Magical Thinking uses highly unrealistic thoughts and beliefs to solve the problems of your life.
+Magical Thinking: Magical Thinking uses highly unrealistic thoughts and beliefs to solve the problems of one's life.

-Depersonalization: You may feel as if you are living in a dream or unreal, detached and not a part of the world.
-Your body may feel numb or empty.
+Depersonalization: Your loved one may feel as if they are living in a dream or unreal, detached and not a part of the world.
+Their body may feel numb or empty.

-Unstable Self-Image or Sense of Self: You may feel that your concept of yourself is dependent on others, on their behavior and attitude.
-You may feel you have little worth no matter what you accomplish, and little sense of what your values and beliefs are.
-You have difficulty feeling centered in the world.
-Other’s opinions matter more than your own.
+Unstable Self-Image or Sense of Self: Your loved one may feel that their concept of self is dependent on others, on their behavior and attitude.
+They may feel they have little worth no matter what they accomplish, and little sense of what their values and beliefs are.
+They have difficulty feeling centered in the world.
+Other’s opinions matter more than their own.

 Group 4: Markedly Disturbed Relationships

-Given the groups of symptoms of Borderline Disorder discussed, it is not surprising that your life may be deeply affected by tumultuous relationships.
-If you are affected with Borderline Disorder, your feelings may fluctuate dramatically — idealizing a person, clinging to them desperately for reassurance that they are alright because your well-being depends on them, and then swings the other way — where a single wrong makes you believe they are selfish, uncaring and not supportive of you.
-You won’t be able to tolerate this situation for long, so you may swing back the other direction again.
+Given the groups of symptoms of Borderline Disorder discussed, it is not surprising that your loved one's life may be deeply affected by tumultuous relationships.
+If they are affected with Borderline Disorder, their feelings may fluctuate dramatically — idealizing a person, clinging to that person desperately for reassurance that they are alright because your loved one's well-being depends on that person, and then swings the other way — where a single wrong makes them believe this person to be selfish, uncaring and not supportive.
+Your loved one won’t be able to tolerate this situation for long, so they may swing back the other direction again.
 These extremes make relationships very difficult and the cycle repeats itself over and over.

 Black-and-White Life: Many with Borderline say they see themselves and others in terms of black and white, good and bad, and have difficulty dealing with the gray areas of relationships.
-You may have a hard time weighing the positive and negative characteristics of a relationship, partly because you may weigh the negatives too heavily and also because of difficulty with social reasoning.
-It may be difficult for you to form a balanced opinion of people, especially someone close to you.
+They may have a hard time weighing the positive and negative characteristics of a relationship, partly because they may weigh the negatives too heavily and also because of difficulty with social reasoning.
+It may be difficult for them to form a balanced opinion of people, especially someone close to them.
 This makes it difficult to understand the expected normal shortcomings and frailties we all have.
-This may be because, when you are symptomatic, you may unrealistically believe that your problems are often the result of other people’s behaviors and not your own.
+This may be because, when they are symptomatic, they may unrealistically believe that their problems are often the result of other people’s behaviors and not their own.

-Frantic Efforts to Avoid Real or Imagined Abandonment: If you struggle with Borderline, you may have an uncontrollable fear of being abandoned.
-Even brief separations from those who are important to you or those you have come to depend on are very difficult and may cause your symptoms to flare up.
-Or, you may have an equally strong fear of being too closely involved and losing your individuality and self-control or being hurt.
-You may have a deep desire to escape from relationship to avoid being hurt or abandoned.
+Frantic Efforts to Avoid Real or Imagined Abandonment: If your loved one struggles with Borderline, they may have an uncontrollable fear of being abandoned.
+Even brief separations from those who are important to them or those they have come to depend on are very difficult and may cause their symptoms to flare up.
+Or, they may have an equally strong fear of being too closely involved and losing their individuality and self-control or being hurt.
+They may have a deep desire to escape from a relationship to avoid being hurt or abandoned.